sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-csv-file.rst

 Reading from CSV File
 ---------------------

-It reads data from a CSV file using Read CSV processor, use below field for csv file
+It reads data from a CSV file using Read CSV processor.

-* PATH : Select specified path of csv file
+* PATH : Path of csv file
-* SEPERATOR : CSV separtor
+* SEPARATOR : CSV separtor
 * HEADER : True or false depending on file type
 * DROP MALFORMED : true or false depending on requirements